-Kirill holds a MSc in International Administration and Global Governance from the University of Gothenburg.
+Orach holds a MSc in International Administration and Global Governance from the University of Gothenburg.
 His Master research focused on decentralization in biodiversity governance and the role democratic institutions play in the process of power sharing in natural resource management.
-Kirill also has a MSc in International Economic Relations from V. N. Karazin Kharkiv National University, Ukraine.
+Orach also has a MSc in International Economic Relations from V. N. Karazin Kharkiv National University, Ukraine.

 Research news | 2016-10-07

 Better representation of human behaviour needed in models of social-ecological systems

 Research news | 2016-08-25

 New study provides a guide for social-ecological researchers to better include policy science in their work

 2017 - Journal / article

 Adaptation of environmental policies to often unexpected crises is an important function of sustainable governance arrangements.
 However the relationship between environmental change and policy is complicated.
 Much research has focused on understanding institutional dynamics or the role of specific participants in the policy process.
 This paper draws attention to interest groups and the mechanism through which they influence p...

 Formal models are commonly used in natural resource management (NRM) to study human-environment interactions and inform policy making.
 In the majority of applications, human behaviour is represented by the rational actor model despite growing empirical evidence of its shortcomings in NRM contexts.
 While the importance of accounting for the complexity of human behaviour is increasingly recognized, its integration into formal mo...